8ta4/say/DONTREADME.md

 > How do I set up this tool's dev environment?

-1. Make sure you're using a Mac.
+1. Make sure you're using a Mac with Apple silicon.

 1. Install [Git](https://formulae.brew.sh/formula/git#default).